DanastyChen/MINDG/README.md

 #### Dataset

-The dataset used in the experiments are provided as follows:
+> The dataset used in the experiments are provided as follows:

-The **BindingDB** dataset is hosted in https://www.bindingdb.org/bind/index.jsp.
+> - **BindingDB** dataset is hosted in https://www.bindingdb.org/bind/index.jsp.

-The **Davis** Dataset can be found in http://staff.cs.utu.fi/~aatapa/data/DrugTarget/.
+> - **Davis** Dataset can be found in http://staff.cs.utu.fi/~aatapa/data/DrugTarget/.

-The **KIBA** dataset can be found in https://jcheminf.biomedcentral.com/articles/10.1186/s13321-017-0209-z.
+> - **KIBA** dataset can be found in https://jcheminf.biomedcentral.com/articles/10.1186/s13321-017-0209-z.

-Here we provided DAVIS in `/data`
+> Here we provided DAVIS in `/data`

 #### HOAGCN options